- We decided to compare the statistics for our website versus the other entities in the space.

 We did not include IDC as they don’t cover the same topics, and Gartner is so large that it would dwarf any other of the entities, including IDC and Forrester.

-Forrester ends up being twice in web influence as large as Brightwork Research & Analysis.
-This is just web influence, Forrester’s offline influence is far larger than Brightwork’s.
+Forrester ends up being twice in web influence as considerable as Brightwork Research & Analysis.
+This is just web influence; Forrester’s offline influence is far more significant than Brightwork’s.
 Forrester has constant meetings with customers, phone conversations, etc..
 These are interactions that are not captured as online statistics.
 However, Forrester distributes their research through their website, as can be seen in the following screenshot.

 Viewing research online would be captured by online statistics.
 While a PDF is downloaded will also be counted by online statistics, if a customer opens the PDF from their computer after downloading it, that would not be counted.